nestjs/docs.nestjs.com/content/recipes/sql-sequelize.md

 ##### This chapter applies only to TypeScript

 [Sequelize](https://github.com/sequelize/sequelize) is a popular Object Relational Mapper (ORM) written in a vanilla JavaScript, but there is a [sequelize-typescript](https://github.com/RobinBuschmann/sequelize-typescript) TypeScript wrapper which provides a set of decorators and other extras for the base sequelize.

+#### Getting started

 To start the adventure with this library we have to install the following dependencies:

 ```bash
 $ npm install --save sequelize sequelize-typescript mysql2